WorldHealthOrganization/smart-ig-template/README.md

 # ig-template-who
-Template used for HL7-defined WHO implementation guides (based on ig-template-base).
+Template used for WHO implementation guides for FHIR.

 Based on HL7 template: https://github.com/HL7/ig-template-base